 B.A., 2005, Cognitive Science, University of California, Berkeley

-- With Yunzhe Liu at the Max Planck UCL Centre, we have a new preprint out on my first MEG investigation of sequenceness (replay) in humans (bioRxiv 2019).
-We find the memory decisions are based on rapid compressed replay of original experiences.
+- With Yunzhe Liu at the Max Planck UCL Centre, we have a new paper connecting replay (sequenceness) to behavior in humans (Nature Neuroscience, in press).
+We find the successful memory decisions are associated with rapid compressed replay of original experiences.

 - From my work with Russ Poldrack funded by the DFG, we published a paper on the effects of temporal spacing on reward learning in the Journal of Neuroscience.
-In addition to multivariate fMRI results, we find that "spaced" training establishes longer-lasting value associations, while typical "massed" single-session learning is related to working memory capacity, plus some interesting hippocampal multivariate effects.
+We find that "spaced" training establishes longer-lasting value associations, while typical "massed" single-session learning is related to working memory capacity, plus some interesting hippocampal multivariate effects.

 - My research is focused on the cognitive and neural systems underlying learning and decision making.